cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investmint H (HYDROGEN).
 The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time in order to make a profit).

-After H tokens are investminted, the neurons balance is replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
+After Hydrogen tokens are investminted, the neurons balance is replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
 Both tokens of the investminting pair (H and A or V) are `frozen` till the end of the investminting period.

 #### Meaning of Volt and Ampere tokens